Tuesday, March 31, 2009

 Thursday, March 26, 2009

-Published in paperback by Fawcett in 1976, NIGHT CHILLS is one of Koontz's earliest novels and perhaps one of its best.
+Published in paperback by Fawcett in 1976, NIGHT CHILLS is one of Koontz's earliest novels and perhaps one of his best.
 It can be somewhat difficult reading at times.
 The first few chapters bounce back and forth in time like a Tarantino movie, and although Koontz clearly delineates the date in which the chapter takes place, it can still be tough to keep up.
 Also, some of the violence is terribly shocking.
 A boy is brutally murdered, and a main heavy commits several rapes.
 I wouldn't describe the rapes as overly violent or brutal in the conventional sense of the words, but the perpetrator's motivations and method of rape give the acts an appalling sleaze factor that actually works in the story's favor.
 Rapists don't have to be depicted as drooling madmen, as they usually are in popular fiction.
 The way Koontz does it in NIGHT CHILLS is infinitely more chilling.

 Wealthy Leonard Dawson, influential General Klinger, and scientist Ogden Salsbury concoct a truly sinister plot to take over the world using subliminal hypnosis.
 Koontz provides a lengthy reference list of technical articles and studies that supposedly back up his seemingly outrageous plot, giving it more plausibility and, hence, making it scarier.
 By drugging America's water supply, Salsbury believes he can turn anyone who drinks it into his puppet, who will do anything he asks them to, including murder and suicide.
 As the ultimate test of his experiment, he transforms a small Maine town, Black River, population 400, into his zombies.